Oompaloop/Oompaloop/README.md

 - 👋 Hi, I’m @Oompaloop
 - 👀 I’m interested in ...
-Network Engineering and Systems Programming
+Embedded Systems and Network Engineering
 - 🌱 I’m currently learning ...
 C, Assembly, Java and Python
 - 💞️ I’m looking to collaborate on ... nothing at the moment
 - 📫 How to reach me ... ha